SoftEng2-Group-16/thesis-management-project/documents/documentation.md

   - Description: retrieves all possible degrees a professore can insert a new thesis proposal for
   - Response: `200 OK` (success), `404 Not Found` (in case of no data found),  `500 Internal Server Error` (generic error)
   - Response body: an array containing all the possible degrees

-### Applications APIs:
-- POST `/api/newapplication`
-  - Description: inserts a new application for a thesis proposal (student)
-  - Request body: object containing the id of the student applying and the id of the thesis proposal and the id of the supervisorfor that thesis
-    - object{`studentId`, `proposalId`,`teacherId`}
-  - Response: `201 Created` (success), `500 Internal Server Error` (generic error)
-  - Response body: number, indicating the number of applications inserted (should always be 1)

-- GET `/api/student/applications/`
-  - Description: retrieves all the applications the currently logged student has sent (including status)
-  - Response: `200 OK` (success), `404 Not Found` (no applications found for the specific studentId), `500 Internal Server Error` (generic server error)
-  - Response body: an array of objects, each describing an application
-    - {`studentId`, `thesisId`, `timestamp`, `status`, `teacherId`}

-    (Note: it will be an array even if the student only inserted one application)

 - GET `/api/teacher/applications`
   - Description: retrieves all the applications sent for proposals belonging to the logged professor